 It is much better to have professional drawings.
+We only build from drawings completed by an architect or architectural drawer.
 This will help with Regulations and help us your builders ensure you get exactly what you want.
 We can recommend a good Architectural Drawer and a Structural Engineer if you wish.

 Building Regulations (before the project):

 Most home extensions and loft conversions are covered under the 'Permitted development' regulations meaning that you do not need planning permission.
-Once you contact an Architectural drawer and go through with them what you want, they can advise as to whether you will need planning permission, or if what you requires falls under the 'Permitted development' regulations.
+But most will still come under the planning legislation so they still require a building regulations application.
+Once you contact an Architectural drawer and go through with them what you want, they can advise as to what you will need.

 If you want further information on this area check out your local Council's website, such as www.cambridge.gov.uk/planning-applications